membrane-php/membrane-core/docs/validators.md

 # Validators

-Validators check that input is in the correct format, it will not attempt to change the input.
+Validators check data is in the correct format, Validators will never change data.
-If you wish to change the input: See [Filters](filters.md).
+If you expect that you'll need to change incoming data; See [Filters](filters.md).

 All Validators implement the Membrane\Validator interface: